EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 instantly, just like the access to the I/O relays and registers of an I/O module.
 The latter is asynchronous and takes a few milliseconds to complete.
-For this reason, two different DTYPs are defined in the device / driver support, namely "F3RP61" for the former (synchronous) and "F3RP61Seq" for the latter (asynchronous).
+For this reason, two different DTYPs are defined in the device and driver support, namely "F3RP61" for the former (synchronous) and "F3RP61Seq" for the latter (asynchronous).